 The influence of such learning and how the Ummat could deviate therefrom is obvious.
-The governor of Medina, on his part, had standing instructions from Rasheed not to do anything of importance without associating Malik.
-He himself listened to Maliko's exegesis of the traditions sitting on the ground (Manaqibe Malik).
-It is obvious that there could be no limit to the popularity of Malik, when at the time of Hajj, the royal announcer would be proclaming to the effect that only Malik was entitled to make legal decisions.
+The governor of Medina on his part had standing instructions from Rasheed not to do any thing of importance with out associating Malik.
+He himself listened to Maliko exegesis of the Traditions sitting on the ground (Manaqibe Malik).
+It is obvious that there could be no limit to the popularity of Malik, when at the time of Hajj, the royal announcer would be proclaming to the effect that only Malik was entitled to give legal decisions.
 (Fatwa).
-His personality stands out prominently now.
-His prestige was extremely high.
+His personality stood out prominently now.
+His prestige stood extremely high.
 People gathered around him.
-Most of the people longed to be near him.
-The days of the week as well as the hours for the celebration of traditions were fixed.
+Most of the people longed to have nearness to him.
+The days of the week and as well as hours for exagesis of Traditions were fixed.
 A secretary used to read out the points.
-No one had the courage to come near, nor had anyone the daring to look at the book, nor yet to speak, what to say about raising an inconvenient question.
+No one had the courage to come near, nor had any one the daring to look at the book, nor yet to speak, what to say of raising an inconvenient question.

-Ismaeel Fazaaree stated that he made a demand for some traditions.
+Ismaeel Fazaaree stated that he made a demand for some Traditions.
 He recited twelve traditions.
-I expressed a desire for more traditions.
-At this, he made a sign to the negroes standing by his side, who turned me out of the house.
+I expressed a desire for more Traditions.
+At this he made a sign to the negroes standing by his side, who turned me out of the house.

-(Intiqaa II, p.
+(Intigaa II, p.
 42).

 The question does arise at this point as to why Malik was so miserly in giving the traditions of the Holy Prophet (S.A.) and the commandments of the Islamic Code.
-Such an attitude on the part of people like him is extremely strange.
+Such an attitude on the part of persons like him is extremely strange.

-Abu Bakr bin Abdullah Sanaaee has stated that he went to Imam Malik, who recited to him traditions from Rabeeah.
-I continued to press for more traditions.
-Later on, he said to me one day as to what business I had with Rabeeah.
-"Just see, he is sleeping there in the room."
+Abu Bakr bin Abdullah Sanaaee has stated that he went to Imam Malik who recited to him traditions from Rabeeah.
+I continued to press for ever-more traditions.
+Later on he said to me one day as to what business I had with Rabeeah.
+"Just see, he is sleeping there in the room".
 I came to Rabeeah and said to him, "There is Malik enjoying life so heartily because of your knowledge, while you are dragging on in this condition."
-Rabeeah replied, "A particle of wealth is better than a whole lot of knowledge."
+Rabeeah replied, "A particle of wealth is better than a whole lot of Knowledge."